 18th April, 2019 Ballycastle to nr Straid

-We meet people when we are with Lady Pamela, whether it be just a smile and a wave, or a ‘nice car, how old is it?’ comment, to a full conversation.
+Lady Pamela draws attention to herself whereever we go.
+Many are those who smile and wave, or call out: ‘nice car, how old is it?’
 In Ballycastle a man and his daughter were sitting outside a cafe in the sun waiting for the ferry to Rathlin.
-When he saw our car, he gave us the whole history of the Morris Minor he used to own and how many miles he had done with it and what a profit he had made on it.
-We had left Ballycastle earlier but were back there as after starting the coastal road to Carrickfergus that Marc had forgotten his rain coat.
-Never mind, it allowed us to hear the story this man had to tell and also to meet the owner of our Airbnb, Marjise who was just about to get in her car after cleaning the house and picking up the coat!
+Seeing Lady Pamela the man gave us the whole history of the Morris Minor he used to own, how many miles he had done and what a profit he had made on it.
+We had left Ballycastle earlier but were back there as after starting the coastal road to Carrickfergus Marc discovered that he had forgotten his rain coat.
+Never mind, it allowed us to hear the story this man had to tell and also to meet the owner of our Airbnb, Marjise, who was just about to get in her car after cleaning the house and picking up the coat!
 She was a lovely young woman and she thanked us for leaving out our recycling, she would give the bread to her hens.
 She said that the Irish were not yet really into recycling, to which I could only agree.

 What an up and down drive is the coastal road around Torr Head!
-Lady Pamela groans up in 2nd gear but always gets there.
+Lady Pamela groaned up in 2nd gear.
 Sometime I feel it would be quicker and safer to walk!
-The cliffs, the sea and wild moorland are beautiful, so not surprising that this is also a Game of Thrones location but less accessible to big coaches than the Dark Hedges.
-We had a picnic on a windy sea front at Waterfoot and later stopped for a short while at the marina in Carrickfergus, which I had hoped would be nice, there is such a lovely song about Carrickfergus.
-It was not nice though so we headed off to our B&B some miles out of Straid.
-We drove down a rough track to find it: Beech Land Farmhouse, where the owners, Jane and Graham, were just putting their sheep and lambs into a field.
+The cliffs, the sea and wild moorland are beautiful, so not surprising that this is also a Game of Thrones location but thankfully less accessible to big coaches than the Dark Hedges.
+We had a picnic on a windy sea front at Waterfoot and later stopped for a short while at the Marina in Carrickfergus.
+There is such a lovely song about Carrickfergus that I was sure it must be a nice place, but it wasn’t so we headed off to our B&B some miles out of Straid.
+We drove down a rough track to Beech Land Farmhouse, where the owners, Jane and Graham, were just putting their sheep and lambs into a field.
 They have six sheep and five had already given birth.
 The sixth one was in a pen looking large and rather sheepish!
 Marc said she was obviously a last choice for the ram and knew it!
-It took a while for Jane and Graham (carrying the lambs) to get the first sheep to understand that she would be better off in the field, she was unsure as sheep often are, and quite rightly so considering how they end up!
+It took a while for Jane and Graham (carrying the lambs) to get the first sheep to understand that she would be better off in the field.
+She was unsure what move would be the best, as sheep often are, and quite rightly so considering how they end up!
 It was lovely to watch the lambs as they went outside for the first time in their lives.
 We have seen lots of lambs during our trip and never get tired of watching them jumping around full of the joys of spring!

 Jane was a very chatty person and over a cup of tea and scone we learnt all about her family who were expected later for a get together!
 We asked her where we could go for a walk, she said there were no footpaths and advised us to walk along the road, turning to the left.
-So we went right and soon found a track up past an abandoned chicken farm with piles of eggs and boxes all covered in dirt and dust.
+As we had come from the left we chose to turn right and soon found a track up past an abandoned chicken farm with piles of eggs and boxes all covered in dirt and dust.
 Probably why Jane had suggested going left!
 We continued on up the track, surrounded by cows and sheep.
 A car passed us and we waved at the farmer.
 Later he drove by again and stopped by us, not saying anything at first.
-I said a hesitant ‘hello’ and he asked what we were doing and he hoped we were not ‘from one of those organisations who make trouble’ I assured him that we were not and that we were just out for a walk.
+I ventured a hesitant ‘hello’ and he asked what we were doing and he hoped we were not ‘from one of those organisations who make trouble’ I assured him that we were not and that we were just out for a walk.
 He then kindly directed us to a road leading to his farm through which we could reach the wind turbines on top of the hill.
 We followed his directions and had a lovely walk passing many sheep and lambs and two horses high on the hill behind the wind turbine.